djosephsen/kargo/README.md

 This repository tracks the upstream Kargo project, adding only the custom steprunner.
 Once the steprunner is operational, I'll publish it in a `Kargo-CSR` helm chart with identical versioning to the upstream releases.

+Current work is ongoing in the `dj/grpc` branch if you wanna check it out.

 Once I have the steprunner working and published, I'll to cut a second repository for client-tools, like an SDK or at least some bootstrapping scripts to make it easier to create custom functions of your own.
 I'll likely target Golang initially.

 ## Contributing